Dentures Woodland Hills and Manhattan Beach, CA

 Dentures are removable, manufactured teeth fitted to replace your missing teeth and surrounding tissues.
 There are two types of dentures available: partial or full.
 Partial dentures will supplement any missing teeth by using your existing teeth for support.
 Full dentures will replace all missing teeth and supporting tissues.
 Both partial and full dentures can have their retention improved by utilizing and attaching to dental implants.

-Fabricating custom fitting dentures will be a multiple visit procedure.
-The process begins with your medical review and full oral exam.
-The dentist will sit with you and decide specifically what will work best for your mouth for best results.
-Oral measurements and impressions will be taken by your dentist to ensure proper fit.
-Once you receive your dentures, several follow-up appointments may be required to fine tune them and achieve a comfortable fit.
+Fabricating custom-fitting dentures will be a multiple visit procedure.
+The process begins with your medical review and a full oral exam.
+The dentist will sit with you and decide specifically what will work best for your mouth for the best results.
+Oral measurements and impressions will be taken by your dentist to ensure a proper fit.
+Once you receive your dentures, several follow-up appointments may be required to fine-tune them and achieve a comfortable fit.

 Removable Complete Dentures in Woodland Hills

 Implant Retained Removable Denture in Manhattan Beach

 Implants can be used to aid in the retention of upper or lower dentures.
 They are most commonly used with lower dentures.

 Upper dentures generally work well because the tissues of the palate can be slightly compressed thus creating suction.
 The stiffness and shape of the tissues of the palate determine the degree of suction achievable and if adequate suction cannot be achieved, implants can help.

 Lower dentures on the other hand are only held down by gravity.
 We have the added challenge of the tissues such as the tongue and the cheek moving and displacing the denture.
 Adhesive can aid in this situation.
 Bone resorbs more rapidly on the bottom (mandible) than the top and it is often challenging to fabricate a stable lower denture.

 There are two solutions for aiding in the retention of dentures.